Best Lens Filter for Rokinon 14mm f/2.8

 Haida M15 Filter Holder View on Amazon View on B&H

-Best For: Professional Landscape Photographers
+Best For: Professional landscape photography

-Key Feature: Magnetic Quick-Release System
+Key Feature: Magnetic “Drop-in” Filter Slot

 Rating: ★★★★★